google-deepmind/jraph/README.md

 Jraph (pronounced "giraffe") is a lightweight library for working with graph neural networks in jax.
-It provides a data structure for graphs, a set of utilites for working with graphs, and a 'zoo' of forkable graph neural network models.
+It provides a data structure for graphs, a set of utilities for working with graphs, and a 'zoo' of forkable graph neural network models.

 ## Installation